 Inverness pick up & drop off

-Inverness Campers have four Campervans on offer to hire.
-All are different vans with different capacities.
+Campervan hire with Inverness Campers was easy from start to finish.
+They have four Campervans on offer to hire.
+Each van is different offering varying capacities & specifications.
 Booking was easy online and David, whose background is converting vans to campers, was knowledgeable and happy to help with any questions we had on our route or our vehicle.

 What we did love and what did life much easier was that Inverness Campers offer a pick up and drop off service from Inverness railway station or airport.
 This was invaluable as their depot is a 15-20 minute car ride from the city.
 The whole process was seamless and we were in our new camper and driving away less than an hour later with huge grins on our faces and adventure in our bellies.

 We would totally recommend renting a VW campervan to drive around the Highlands!
 We had the most EPIC unforgettable trip.
 One piece of advice – don’t cram too much into one week!
 Take two weeks if you can to drive this incredible loop – the scenery is stunning and you are going to want to stop – A LOT to take photos and explore the insanely beautiful (and often empty!) beaches.